TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/GeneralPrinciples/Templates/Index.rst

   of HTML models into your TYPO3 CMS installation using TypoScript.

+.. index:: Templating
 .. _facts-about-templates-and-possibilities:

-Facts About Templates and Possibilities
+Facts about templates and possibilities
 =======================================

 Here is a short list of the possibilities offered by